Is sexual assault a felony?

 The category of sexual assault includes sexual acts of penetration or intrusion.
 Furthermore, this category includes the specific acts of rape, anal rape, forced oral copulation, and/ or forced penetration with an object.

-If you are a loved one has experienced forced sexual contact that did not include actual rape, do not be afraid to speak out as the second category of unlawful sexual coercion is sexual contact which is defined as touching.
-Specific acts as defined by this category include sexual battery, groping, and fondling against the victims will.
+If you are a loved one who has experienced forced sexual contact that did not include actual rape, do not be afraid to speak out as the second category of unlawful sexual coercion is sexual contact which is defined as touching.
+Specific acts as defined by this category include sexual battery, groping, and fondling against the victim’s will.